10 Benefits of Pilates

 1. Whole Body Workout

-Pilates consists of flowing functional movements which means you will be working the whole body.
-Pilates helps to strengthen your core, the centre of your body from where all movements stem.
+Pilates consists of flowing, functional movements, meaning you will work your entire body.
+Pilates in London helps to strengthen your core, the centre of your body from where all movements stem.
 This is a key factor in helping to reduce back and hip pains.
+Pilates classes help stretch and strengthen all your major muscle groups, improving your fluidity of movement and balance.

 2. Improves Sports Performance